 For this reason, you should wait at least 20 minutes after eating sugary foods (and beverages) before brushing your teeth, as it gives saliva enough time to dilute the acids and remineralize enamel.
 Chewing sugar-free gum after eating will also stimulate the saliva levels.

-Family Smile Center LLC in Frederick, Maryland, is happy to help you with all of your oral health needs.
-If you are ready to schedule an appointment with our dentists, Dr. Peter Cha & Danny H. Dinh, simply call 301.663.9484 today and we will make sure you receive the quality care you deserve!
+[practice_name] in [city], [state], is happy to help you with all of your oral health needs.
+If you are ready to schedule an appointment with our dentists, Dr. Peter Cha & Danny H. Dinh, simply call [phone] today and we will make sure you receive the quality care you deserve!